 The museum is tiny, just a size of an ordinary house.
 But its murals are fantastic!
 Here is the exact location of the Violin Making Museum in Mittenwald:

 The opening hours of the Violin Making Museum vary per season.
-But to make it simple, it should be already open by 11 a.m., and you should at least come before 4 p.m.
-The museum is closed on Christmas and New Year’s eve and from November 5 until December 11.
+But to make it simple, it should be open by 11 a.m., and you should at least come before 4 p.m.
+The museum is closed on Christmas and New Year’s Eve, from November 5 until December 11.
 The entry fee is 5.5 EUR for adults.

 Here is the official website of Mittenwald’s Violin Making Museum to check for recent announcements (see first before going!)